expo/expo/docs/pages/workflow/glossary-of-terms.md

 The term "eject" was popularized by [create-react-app](https://github.com/facebookincubator/create-react-app), and it is used in Expo to describe leaving the cozy comfort of the standard Expo development environment, where you do not have to deal with build configuration or native code.
 When you "eject" from Expo, you have two choices:

 - _Eject to bare workflow_, where you jump between [workflows](../introduction/managed-vs-bare.md) and move into the bare workflow, where you can continue to use Expo APIs but have access and full control over your native iOS and Android projects.
 - _Eject to ExpoKit_, where you get the native projects along with [ExpoKit](#expokit).
-This option is deprecated and support for ExpoKit will be removed after SDK 38.
-We recommend ejecting to the bare workflow instead.
+This option is deprecated and support for ExpoKit was removed after SDK 38.

 ### Emulator